404FoundingFather/multi-site/memory-bank/03-systemPatterns.md

 ## Current Implementation Status

-As of April 11, 2025, the following components of the architecture have been implemented:
+As of April 16, 2025, the following components of the architecture have been implemented:

 1. **Project Structure** - Established the foundation with appropriate directories and configuration
 2. **Middleware Pattern** - Created the initial implementation of middleware.ts for domain-based tenant resolution
 3. **Context Definitions** - Set up SiteContext.tsx and ThemeContext.tsx for site configuration and theming
 4. **Core Utilities** - Implemented initial versions of site services and caching utilities
 5. **Error Handling** - Created error pages for site-not-found and site-inactive scenarios
+6. **Base Component Library** - Implemented a set of reusable UI components with tenant-aware styling:
+   - Button - Multiple variants with polymorphic capabilities
+   - Card - Flexible content container with multiple styles
+   - Input - Form control with accessibility features
+   - Alert - Configurable notification component
+   - Navigation - Tenant-aware navigation system
+   - Hero - Featured content area with fallback handling
+   - Container - Layout component for consistent structure

 Next planned implementation steps include:
-1. Implementing the local caching for domain lookups
+1. Implementing the repository pattern for tenant-isolated data access
-2. Completing the SiteContext provider
-3. Creating the theme provider with CSS variables support
+2. Creating tenant-specific navigation components
+3. Adding authentication with tenant-specific roles

 See the Kanban board in `memory-bank/07-kanban.md` for the detailed task status and priorities.